publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_ruleE.md

 ### Rule E. Actions in Rem and Quasi in Rem: General Provisions

+    (1)  __Applicability__  __.__

-    (1) __Applicability.
-Except as otherwise provided, this rule applies to actions in personam with process of maritime attachment and garnishment, actions in rem, and petitory, possessory, and partition actions, supplementing Rules B, C, and D.__
+     Except as otherwise provided, this rule applies to actions in personam with process of maritime attachment and garnishment, actions in rem, and petitory, possessory, and partition actions, supplementing Rules B, C, and D.

     (2) __Complaint; Security.__